cxl-micron-reskit/.github/profile/README.md

 ## Getting Started

-The `microncxl` repository is the top-level repo for the CMRK.
+The `cxl-micron-reskit` repository is the top-level repo for the CMRK.
 From there you can:

-* Read the [documentation](https://github.com/microncxl/microncxl) to learn more about CXL memory and the CMRK
+* Read the [documentation](https://github.com/cxl-micron-reskit/cxl-micron-reskit) to learn more about CXL memory and the CMRK
-* Ask a question, share ideas, or read announcements in the CMRK [discussions forum](https://github.com/microncxl/microncxl/discussions)
+* Ask a question, share ideas, or read announcements in the CMRK [discussions forum](https://github.com/cxl-micron-reskit/cxl-micron-reskit/discussions)